simmessa/ambroues/README.md

 # Ambroues

-Ambroues is a Python fully automated irrigation system for your KNX enabled home.
+Ambroues is a Python fully automated irrigation system for your KNX / MQTT enabled home.

 ## When to use